-Keeping up the connection to family has been particularly difficult this year.
-With many holiday gatherings now relegated to Zoom or FaceTime, many seniors are more isolated than ever.
+Keeping up the connection to family has been particularly difficult during the pandemic.
+With many holiday gatherings still relegated to Zoom or FaceTime, many seniors are more isolated than ever.
 Although video visits can pale in comparison to in-person celebrations, they can be a lifeline to the socially distanced seniors in your life.
 Seeing your loved ones, even just on screen, offers an important window of opportunity with which to gauge their mental health.

 Look for Patterns and Changes

 During video sessions, take note of subtle things that might indicate depression, such as if a regular reader seems not to be reading anymore, or a loved one who used to call often is no longer doing so, or he or she isn’t returning your calls when they always did before.Looking for those sorts of clues can be more helpful than simply asking, “Do you feel depressed?”
 Feld says.
 “They might not even know they’re depressed.
 Sometimes that self-awareness isn’t that intuitive.”Even if seniors do feel kind of sad or empty, they might not say so if you ask them flat out, due to generational views about mental health problems and therapy.
 Older folks, particularly people over 85, tend to shy away from asking for help or might view therapy as something for the weak.

 It’s more helpful to look for changes in behavior, such as whether they seem to not be enjoying things they used to enjoy, Feld says.
 “If a senior usually really enjoys a call with a grandchild, for example, but that seems to have changed, maybe you need to ask more questions, such as ‘How can we be of help?’”